railwayapp/docs/src/docs/guides/fastapi.md

 ---
-title: Deploy a Fastify App
+title: Deploy a FastAPI App
 ---

-Fastify is a high-performance, low-overhead web framework for Node.js, designed to deliver an exceptional developer experience.
+FastAPI is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.

-This guide covers how to deploy a Fastify app on Railway in four ways:
+This guide covers how to deploy a FastAPI app on Railway in four ways:

 1. [One-click deploy from a template](#one-click-deploy-from-a-template).
 2. [From a GitHub repository](#deploy-from-a-github-repo).